uoftgasa/uoftgasa.github.io/markdown/index.md

 The full schedule of courses and their descriptions are outlined on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/).
 Courses are divided into 4 categories.
 The 'research' courses are [AST1501Y and AST1500Y](#ast1501y-and-ast1500y), described above.
 In addition to these, you have the option to take 'preparatory' courses (1000-level), in introductory topics, and 'elective' courses (2000-level) with a more tighter focus on one aspect of astronomy.
 Advanced topics are taught in 'specialized' courses (3000-level).
 In undergrad, the leading number of a course code roughly corresponds to the year in which it's appropriate to take that course, but that isn't the case for grad courses.
 You may take any course at any point during your degree, although students typically try to finish their courses in their first two years (prior to the qualifying exam).
 Each course is expected to take approximately 8-10 hours of work a week, including lectures, reading, and homework assignments, but workload varies between courses.

 Over the course of your degree, you are expected to take 2 credits worth of graduate courses (in addition to research courses [AST1501Y and AST1500Y](#ast1501y-and-ast1500y).
-Courses with a trailing 'Y' (like the research course) are worth 1 credit, while courses with a trailing 'H' are worth 0.5 credits.
+Courses with a trailing 'Y' (like the research course) are worth one credit, while courses with a trailing 'H' are worth half a credit.
 Since most 'preparatory', 'elective', and 'specialized' courses are 'H' courses, this corresponds to taking 4 courses.

 The following courses are the full offering from the department, but not all of these courses are offered every year.
 Check the top of [this page](http://www.astro.utoronto.ca/academics/graduate-studies/current/courses/) to see current offerings.